thudrux/fabsim/README.md

 ```

 If the dispatch service is reachable from the host machine rather than the Docker network, use the appropriate hostname for your environment, such as `host.docker.internal` on Docker Desktop.

+> **NOTE**: The protocol buffer that needs to be implemented by an external dispatch service can be found in [external_dispatch.proto](de.terministic.fabsimmetamodel/src/main/proto/external_dispatch.proto).

 ### Run MiniFab in local dispatch mode